AhmedaCheick/JavascriptRecap/README.md

     console.log(`You are not ${25}!`)
 }
 ```
-You can check "if" multiple expressions are tru by chaining `else if`s.
+You can check whether multiple expressions are true by chaining `else if`s.
 ```javascript
 if (expressionOne) {
     doSomething();